goerz/wezterm-config/README.md

 * [`neovim.lua`](neovim.lua)

 This assumes that `nvim` has been installed via `homebrew` and is available in `/opt/homebrew/bin/nvim`.
-I can be used by running the command
+It can be used by running the command

 ```
 open -n -W -a /Applications/WezTerm.app --args --config-file $HOME/.config/wezterm/neovim.lua